Nancy Salzman: NXIVM

 In March 2018, FBI agents raided Salzman's house, located on Oregon Trail in Waterford, New York, on a search warrant and seized large amounts of cash totaling $520,000 stuffed in bags, envelopes and shoe boxes, including one shoe box that held more than $390,000.
 Agents also seized numerous computers, data-storage devices, cameras, various mobile phones and BlackBerrys, and small amounts of Mexican and Russian currency.

-On July 24, 2018, Federal agents arrested Salzman, her daughter, Lauren Salzman, bookkeeper Kathy Russell and Clare Bronfman on an indictment with charges of conspiracy racketeering.
+On July 24, 2018, federal agents arrested Salzman, her daughter, Lauren Salzman, bookkeeper Kathy Russell and Clare Bronfman on an indictment with charges of conspiracy racketeering.
 In July 2018, the court found that Salzman, Keith Raniere, Clare Bronfman, Allison Mack, Kathy Russell, and Salzman's daughter had committed identity theft, extortion, forced labor, sex trafficking, money laundering, wire fraud and obstruction of justice.

 In March 2019, Salzman pled guilty to charges of conspiracy racketeering under the jurisdiction of the United States District Court for the Eastern District of New York.
 Salzman was scheduled to be sentenced on July 10, 2019.
 Her sentencing, however, was pushed to a later date.
-On July 9, 2021, it was announced that Salzman's sentencing date will be held on August 2, 2021.
+On July 9, 2021, it was announced that Salzman's sentencing date would be held on August 2, 2021.
 This was later moved to September 8, 2021.

 In January 2020, several NXIVM individuals, including Salzman and her daughter Lauren, were named defendants in a civil lawsuit filed in federal court by 80 former NXIVM members.
-The lawsuit charged that the NXIVM organisation was a pyramid scheme, exploitation of its recruits and conducting illegal human experiments and making it "physically and psychologically difficult, and in some cases impossible, to leave the coercive community."
+The lawsuit charged that the NXIVM organisation was a pyramid scheme that exploited its recruits, conducted illegal human experiments, and made it "physically and psychologically difficult, and in some cases impossible, to leave the coercive community."

 In September 2021, Salzman was sentenced to 42 months in prison and a $150,000 fine for racketeering conspiracy.
 Salzman also agreed to forfeit several real estate properties, more than $500,000 in cash and a Steinway grand piano.
-Salzman reported to Federal Correctional Institution, Hazelton in West Virginia on February 21, 2022.
+Salzman reported to Federal Correctional Institution, Hazelton in West Virginia on February 21, 2022, and was released on March 19, 2024.